-The Neighborhood Housing and Community Development Department and the Austin Housing Finance Corporation (AHFC—a public, nonprofit corporation of the City of Austin) use funding tools and regulatory incentives to encourage both for-profit and non-profit developers to create affordable housing.
+The Housing and Planning Department and the Austin Housing Finance Corporation (AHFC—a public, nonprofit corporation of the City of Austin) use funding tools and regulatory incentives to encourage both for-profit and non-profit developers to create affordable housing.
 Both funding and/or regulatory incentives support developers to create affordable multi-family or single-family housing.

 Federal Funding from the U.S. Department of Housing and Urban Development (HUD)--such as Community Development Block Grants and HOME Investment Partnerships--assists with affordable housing development, rehabilitation, and homebuying.

 Rental Housing Development Assistance Program expands the supply of affordable rental housing for low-income households and increases the availability of permanent supportive housing for persons experiencing homelessness or with special needs.

 Private Activity Bonds or Multi-Family Mortgage Revenue Bonds are issued by the AHFC to finance multi-family developments.
 Multi-Family Mortgage Revenue Bonds are purchased by private investors and are repaid through rents collected at the bond-financed property, not by the City of Austin or its taxpayers.

 Acquisition and Development Program (Homeownership) provides funding to private and nonprofit developers, including Community Housing Development Organizations (CHDOs), to acquire, rehabilitate, and construct affordable ownership housing for low - to moderate-income homebuyers.

 General Obligation Bonds are voter-approved bonds for affordable housing development.
 Austin voters approved $65 million in General Obligation Bonds in a 2013 referendum.

 Housing Trust Fund uses property tax revenues from developments built on public or City-owned land to develop or preserve affordable housing.